 Be especially careful with your primary email identity.
 We have, perhaps unintentionally, drifted into this situation where your primary email address is the key to all your identities.
 It's the "recovery address" for your bank accounts, your health insurance, your utility payments, and much more.

 Should I change my passwords every 90 days?
 60?
 30?

 Don't bother changing your passwords every so often.

 I have much more detail here and here.
 The short version: In the early 1970s, some U.S. Department of Defense contractors did some back-of-the-envelope calculations based on speculation about Soviet computing technology of the era.
 They figured that monthly changes would be helpful.
 Their wild guess became fossilized as U.S. government policies.

 Policy is slowly becoming more reasonable.

 The Chief Technologist for the U.S. Federal Trade Commission recently wrote about how mandatory password changes are harmful.
-I have links to more evidence here.
+I have links to more background here.
 Studies have shown that policies that enforce password change lead to weaker passwords.

 - Use a password manager.

 - Use it to generate your passwords, each one a long jumble of all character types.